Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 "Daddy," Nicole said, "I told you, we were...just joking."

-"You didn't sound like you were joking when you spoke about it," Neil said, "and neither did your sister."
+"You didn't sound like you were joking every time you spoke about it," Neil said, "and neither did your sister."

 And she didn't sound like she was joking now either, Alyssa thought.